BSC-ES/autosubmit/docs/source/userguide/manage/index.rst

       --rocrate             Produce an RO-Crate file

 Note that to generate the RO-Crate an ROCRATE configuration value needs to be provided previously.
-Additionally, the RO-Crate can be :ref:`_run_rocrate
+Additionally, the RO-Crate can be :ref:`automatically generated while running an experiment
-<automatically generated while running an experiment>` if the ROCRATE value is included before the run.
+<_run_rocrate>` if the ROCRATE value is included before the run.

 How to delete the experiment